- Collection Overview

 Collection Description & Creator Information

-One group of papers (1805-1864) consists of the estate records of Marie Claire Chabert (1769-1847), an African American woman who was born into slavery, purchased and manumitted by Jacques Tisserand (a free black man who was formerly enslaved on the same plantation), and lived as a free black woman ("négresse libre") who owned property in the Faubourg Ste.
+One group of papers (1805-1864) consists of the estate records of Marie Claire Chabert (1769-1847).
+Chabert was an African American woman who was enslaved by Don Bartolomeo Le Breton and later purchased and manumitted by Jacques Tisserand (a free black man who was formerly enslaved on the same plantation), and went on to own property in the Faubourg Ste.
 Marie neighborhood of New Orleans from the 1810s to the 1840s.
 The records, which include deeds of manumission, bills of sale, purchase and tax receipts, wills, and other legal and financial documents, pertain to Chabert's own manumission, her activities managing the estate of Tisserand which he bequeathed to her, her acquisition of land, and her efforts to purchase and manumit her own family members, including several nieces and her husband Michel Bouligny.

 Durant & Hornor papers (1854-1872) consist of correspondence and documents of Philadelphia-born attorneys Thomas Jefferson Durant (1817-1882) and Charles West Hornor (1813-1905) that date to the early Reconstruction period.
 Most of this material regards various Civil War claims and cases of civilians against the Union Army to recover property or receive damages.
 Of note is a group of correspondence pertaining to a case brought by James Cosgrove against Benjamin F. Butler (1818-1893) over the seizure of property from his store.